 A message from the Northern Cancer Alliance

-Many appointments will be held via telephone or video calls.
+Many appointments will continue to be held via telephone or video calls.
 Some patients may have fewer radiotherapy appointments where appropriate and possible.
 Patients may continue their treatment plan at home to reduce unnecessary hospital visits.
 Please remember however it is important that you attend for any pre-arranged procedures.
 If you have any concerns regarding Covid-19 you should speak to a member of your clinical team.

-Our Covid-19 webpage for people affected by cancer includes a range of information from a number of national cancer charities as well as the NHS and GOV.UK.
+Our Covid webpage for people affected by cancer includes a range of information from a number of national cancer charities as well as the NHS and GOV.UK.
 Please access this page by clicking here.

-The Northern Cancer Alliance would also like to emphasise that if you have symptoms that you think may be cancer, you should contact your GP.
-We understand that you may be worried about how Covid-19 impacts on things like getting tests, treatment and care.
+The Northern Cancer Alliance would also like to emphasise that if you have symptoms that you think may be cancer, you need to contact your GP.
+We understand that you may be worried about how Covid impacts on things like getting tests, treatment and care.
 Your GP will work with you and the hospital teams to plan any tests you may need.

 Katie Elliot Angela Wood

 Primary Care Clinical Director Secondary Care Clinical Director (Northern Cancer Alliance)